gramineproject/graphene/Documentation/manpages/gsc.rst

 .. option:: -d

-   Compile Graphene with debug flags and debug output
+   Compile Graphene with debug flags and debug output.
+If configured to use a prebuilt Graphene image, the image has to support this option.

 .. option:: -L

-   Compile Graphene with Linux PAL in addition to Linux-SGX PAL
+   Compile Graphene with Linux PAL in addition to Linux-SGX PAL.
+If configured to use a prebuilt Graphene image, the image has to support this option.

-.. option:: -G

-   Build Graphene only and ignore the application image (useful for Graphene development, irrelevant for end users of GSC)

 .. option:: --insecure-args